14 Cocktails with Orange Liqueur That Will Zest Up Your Next Party

 6. Grand Mimosa

 The classic Mimosa is everybody’s brunchtime darling, but if you really want to push out the boat, it might be time to try the Grand Mimosa cocktail.
-It’s very easy to make and just as effortless to enjoy.
+This elegant sipper adds a touch of Grand Marnier to the familiar mix of Champagne and orange juice, giving it a deeper, more luxurious flavor.
+The result is a beautifully balanced drink that is bubbly, citrusy, and just a little indulgent, which turns any morning into a celebration.

 7. Pomegranate Martini